PrivateAIM/documentation/src/guide/user/homomorphic-encryption.md

 # Homomorphic Encryption

 You can use homomorphic encryption if your analysis requires data to be visible only in a globally aggregated state and hide individual sites contribution to results.
-In a regular train, the stations can access and see the intermediate results from previous stations running the analysis.
+In a regular train, the nodes can access and see the intermediate results from previous nodes running the analysis.

 [//]: # (## Homomorphic Decryption)